 However, the sole outcome that Hegel discusses is the one that he schematically mentions at the beginning of the description of the experience of recognition, the one that exhibits the inequality of self-consciousness, where we might say somewhat imprecisely that one is only recognized and the other only recognizing.
 We are now in a position to understand why this is the only interesting outcome of the struggle, and in fact, the only possible one from the perspective of the structure of self-consciousness.
-It is the only one that displays the duality of self-consciousness as pure abstraction, as an ‘I’ that refers to itself as its own object, and as a consciousness which is attached to external things, and to its living body as one of these things that it cannot overcome.
+It is the only one that displays the duality of self-consciousness as pure abstraction, as an “I” that refers to itself as its own object, and as a consciousness which is attached to external things, and to its living body as one of these things that it cannot overcome.
 As I claimed above, the experience of recognition must contain a difference that distinguishes it from the pure notion of recognition: self-consciousness’ relation to things, which must be determined before the encounter with another self-consciousness.
 The double solitary struggle produces two self-consciousnesses that display the two-sided structure of self-consciousness: the one proved itself in the struggle and demonstrated its independence while the other is a “consciousness in the form of thinghood” (§189).
 They are master and slave only because they are bound from the start by their nature as self-consciousnesses to be related to each other in such a way that each’s solitary trial by death impacts the other’s status.
-The aspect of self-consciousness that is attached to life and worldly things, i.e., consciousness, prevent it from realizing itself through the joint effort of the two.
-The crucial role that consciousness’ relation to things plays in the master-slave relationship is highlighted by Hegel’s characterization of each of the figures: the slave is the one who has failed to overcome the independence of things and hence is described as the “consciousness whose nature is to be bound up with an existence that is independent, or thinghood in general” (§190).
+The aspect of self-consciousness that is attached to life and worldly things, i.e., consciousness, prevents it from realizing itself through the joint effort of the two.
+The crucial role that consciousness’ relation to things plays in the master–slave relationship is highlighted by Hegel’s characterization of each of the figures: the slave is the one who has failed to overcome the independence of things and hence is described as the “consciousness whose nature is to be bound up with an existence that is independent, or thinghood in general” (§190).
 The master relates both “to a thing as such, the object of desire” and to a consciousness which is related to that thing; his relation to each is mediated by the other moment.
 In other words, the master’s relation to things is mediated through the slave and his relation to the slave is mediated through his relation to the thing.
 Hegel stresses that what keeps the slave in his state is his relation to things: “it is his chain from which he could not break free in the struggle, thus proving himself to be dependent, to possess his independence in thinghood” (§190).
 The master’s power over the slave is defined as a transitive relation: “since he [=the master] is the power over this thing and this [=the thing] is the power over the other [=the slave], it follows that he holds the other in subjection” (§190).
 Their relation to each other is determined, then, by their relation to things and not by any direct relation between them that expresses the result of a duel-like interaction.
 If such a direct interaction were to happen, the direct submission of one of them to the other would have been enough to characterize their relation to each other without any appeal to their relation to things, whatever these relations might have been.